-(NOTE: This article provides a general overview of how the process works for most couples.
-Your situation may present complications or qualify for exceptions to the rules stated here; see an experienced immigration attorney for a full evaluation.)
+This article provides a general overview of how the process works for most couples.
+Your situation might present complications or qualify for exceptions to the rules stated here; see an experienced immigration attorney for a full evaluation.

 First, some background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
-Contrary to popular rumor, however, your foreign fiancé or spouse will not immediately or automatically receive a green card or U.S. citizenship.
+Contrary to popular rumor, however, the foreign national does not immediately or automatically receive the right to an immigrant visa (also known as lawful permanent residence or a green card) nor to U.S. citizenship.

-The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
+The application process for a green card based on marriage involves multiple steps, including submitting forms and documents and attending an interview with U.S. immigration authorities.
 The underlying purpose is to prove:

-Procedurally, you may have more than one option as to where and how you apply for the immigrant visa or green card, as described below.
+Procedurally, you might have more than one option as to where and how you apply for the immigrant visa or green card, as described below.

-If you and your intended (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held -- you can apply for a temporary (90-day) visa with which the foreign-born fiancé can enter the U.S. in order to hold the wedding.
+If you and your intended spouse (who lives outside the U.S.) have not yet married—or have held an informal ceremony that does not count as an official marriage in the location where it was held—you can apply for a temporary (90-day) visa with which the foreign-born fiancé can enter the U.S. in order to hold the wedding.